samuelmorelos/cse15l-lab-reports/_posts/2023-05-01-skill-demo-notes.md

 "WC" prints the number of lines, words, and characters in a file or files: `wc file-1 optional-file-2`\
 Ex: `$ wc some-files-list.txt` which outputs `8   8   257 some-files-list.txt`
+The first 8 is # of lines, the second 8 is # of words, and 257 is # of characters